-This Corporate Governance Charter of KBC Insurance NV sets out the main aspects of its Corporate Governance policy.
-This Charter qualifies as the 'internal regulation' in the meaning of both Article 2:59 of the Companies and Associations Code and Article 1.1.3 of the Overarching Circular on System of Governance of the NBB (NBB 2020 017).
+This Corporate Governance Charter of KBC Bank NV sets out the main aspects of its Corporate Governance policy.
+This Charter qualifies as the 'internal regulation' in the meaning of Article 2:59 of the Companies and Associations Code.

 The Board of Directors regularly checks whether the content of the Charter is in line with prevailing legislation and regulations and whether it is up to date.